 The technology, tested on epilepsy patients to whom electrodes have already been implanted, is currently limited to 30-50 sentences.

 The idea of communicating through abrain-machine interface it's something that went from science fiction to proof of concept in less than twenty years.
 A new study published in Nature Neuroscience shows that someone has taken the next small step by using AI to interpret brain activity and translate it into sentences.
-In practice: the cries of a mind reading.
+In practice: the cries of mind reading.

 A systematic review